jmendiara/node-closure-linter-wrapper/README.md

 As Google Linter is coded in python, you MUST have python installed, and accessible in your PATH or specified in options.pythonPath.

-This wrapper has bundled the Google Closure Linter v2.3.12, with one modification
+This wrapper has bundled the Google Closure Linter v2.3.17
-* Support for `--ignore_errors` flag introduced in [Google Lint v2.3.9 patch by Elad Karako](http://icompile.eladkarako.com/python-patch-ignore-some-of-google-closure-jslinter-gjslint-errors/) for backwards compatibility with this module v0.2.1.
-Please, move your code to the closure-linter `--disable` flag introduced in v2.3.10 as `--ignore-errors` will support will be dropped in next medium release.

 ## Getting Started
 Install the module with: